stevedeine/Cancer-Research/README.md

 - **Precision, Recall, F1-Score**: Detailed metrics for classification quality.
 - **Confusion Matrices**: Visualized true positives, false positives, true negatives, and false negatives.

+## **Conclusions**
+This project demonstrates that full-body radiomic analysis offers significant advantages over lung-segmented approaches in predicting PD-L1 expression in NSCLC patients.
+Key findings include:

+- **Superior Predictive Accuracy**: Full-body imaging achieved a 99% accuracy and a 0.998 ROC-AUC, significantly outperforming lung-segmented models.
+- **Clinical Implications**: The inclusion of systemic metabolic data in radiomic analysis provides a holistic view, improving biomarker-based patient stratification for immunotherapy.
+- **Scalability and Automation**: The pipeline integrates feature extraction, model training, and evaluation, offering a scalable and non-invasive alternative to traditional PD-L1 testing.

+Future work can explore:
+1. **Integration with Genomic Data**: Combining radiomic features with genomic information could further enhance predictive performance.
+2. **Validation on Larger Datasets**: Testing the pipeline on diverse cohorts can improve generalizability.
+3. **Real-World Deployment**: Adapting the framework for clinical workflows to support personalized oncology care.

+The results underline the potential of radiomics and machine learning to transform cancer diagnostics and treatment planning, providing actionable insights for patient care.

+---

 Cross-validation was employed to ensure model robustness and prevent overfitting.

 ---